XavierOwen/Notes/README.md

 I'll try to avoid using macros in the future

 The `.css` file in the `others` folder is the one I'm currently using, feel free to try

+---
+Update, 181022

+Just found that using Macro is possible in `.md` actually, little adjustment required thought.
+My goal is now to have them all perfectly rendered in Typora.

+:heart: Typora